2 indicted in connection with Atlanta shooting death of girl

 Both men had previously been arrested in connection with Secoriea’s killing and were being held without bond.

 Conley, 20, was arrested last year.
-Conley’s attorney did not immediately respond to an email seeking comment Friday but has previously said his client was peacefully protesting and witnessed the shooting but did not open fire himself.
+An attorney for Conley who no longer represents him has previously said Conley was peacefully protesting and witnessed the shooting but did not open fire himself.
+No new attorney for Conley was listed in online court records.

 The Georgia Bureau of Investigation last week announced the arrest of 23-year-old McKinney.
 No attorney who could comment on the charges was listed for him in online court records.